EuBIC/ReproducibleMSGuidelines/guidelines.md

 Description: This refers to software that is developed by the authors / research group / institute.
 Fields: all

-Name: If the software is made publically available, downloads for specific versions of the software are provided, which include the exact version used in the manuscript
+Name: If the software is made publicly available, downloads for specific versions of the software are provided, which include the exact version used in the manuscript
 Category: Bronze
 Description: The way to distribute the software must support to download specific versions of the software to enable researchers to reproduce the exact same results.
 Fields: all